trbnb/MvvmBase/README.md

 }
 ```

+There is also a pre-release version of v2 (version name: `2.0.0-beta1`) if you want to try new features.
+See the release tab for more information.

 The library also uses some Kotlin reflection features.
 Experience shows that the following proguard rules are necessary in release builds:

 ```proguard